King Solomon's Mines (1937 film): Production

 Gaumont-British announced the film in 1935 and Paul Robeson was signed in 1936.
 Filming began in Shepherd's Bush, London in November 1936, and the unit then travelled to Africa for a further eight weeks of work.
+It was one of the series of films made by Gaumont set in the British Empire.

 Charles Bennett is credited as one of the writers, but he claimed that he "didn't really" contribute to the screenplay.
 He said that he was opposed to the idea of a woman going along on the trip ("it was a damn silly idea") and took himself off the project.

 Reception

 Writing for Night and Day in 1937, Graham Greene gave the film a neutral review, summarizing it as "a 'seeable' picture."
 Greene praised the acting of Hardwicke and Young as well as the clever dovetailing of scenes from Geoffrey Barkas' documentary, but he disliked the performances by Loder and Robeson and yearned for Lucoque's 1919 black-and-white version, which he felt was more faithful to Haggard's original 1885 book.